ITN International Tennis Number

-2.5 This player is learning to judge where the ball is going although court coverage is weak.
-This player can sustain a slow rally with other players of same ability.
+ITN 8 This player is able to judge where the ball is going and can sustain a short rally of slow pace.

-3.0 This player is consistent when hitting medium pace shots, but is not comfortable with all strokes and lacks control when trying for directional intent, depth, or power.
+ITN 7 This player is fairly consistent when hitting medium paced shots but is not yet comfortable with all strokes.
+Lacks control over depth, direction and power.

-3.5 This player has achieved improved stroke dependability and direction on moderate pace shots, but still lacks depth and variety.
-This player exhibits more aggressive net play, has improved court coverage and is developing teamwork in doubles.
+ITN 6 This player exhibits more aggressive net play, has improved court cover age, improved shot control and is developing teamwork in doubles.

-5.0 This player has good shot anticipation and frequently has an outstanding shot or attribute around which a game may be structured.
-This player can regularly hit winners or force errors off of short balls, can put away volleys, can successfully execute lobs, drop shots, half volleys and overhead smashes, and has good depth and spin on most second serves.
+ITN 3 This player has good shot anticipation and frequently has an out standing shot or attribute around which a game may be structured.
+Can regularly hit winners and force

-5.5 This player has developed power and / or consistency as a major weapon.
-This player can vary strategies and styles of play in a competitive situation and hits dependable shots in a stress situation.
+ITN 2 This player has developed power and / or consistency as a major weapon.
+Can vary strategies and styles of play in a competitive situation.